isc-projects/kea/doc/sphinx/arm/admin.rst

 PostgreSQL
 ----------

-PostgreSQL is able to store leases, host reservations, and options defined on a per-host basis.
-This step can be safely ignored if other database backends will be used.
+PostgreSQL can store leases, host reservations, and options defined on a per-host basis.

 .. _pgsql-database-create:

 First-Time Creation of the PostgreSQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before preparing any Kea specific database and tables, the PostgreSQL database
+Before preparing any Kea-specific database and tables, the PostgreSQL database
 must be configured to use the system timezone.
-Is is recommended to use UTC
+It is recommended to use UTC
-timezone for both the system and the PostgreSQL database.
+as the timezone for both the system and the PostgreSQL database.

 To check the system timezone: